-The use of natural, vegetal, or organic ingredients, no animal testing, and the use of recyclable materials for packaging are the most perceived initiatives in both countries.
+The use of natural, vegetal, or organic ingredients, no animal testing, and the use of recyclable packaging materials are the most perceived initiatives in both countries.
 This is not surprising since consumers are aware of animal protection and alternative ingredients (Amberg & Fogarassy, 2019; Sahota, 2013).
-On the other hand, encouraging responsible consumption, reducing water and energy consumption, reducing pollutant emissions, and initiatives for 3R products and packaging are the less mentioned in both countries.
-It is also observed that the preservation of biodiversity is more intensely perceived in Brazil than in Italy which is natural, given that Brazil is well known globally for its abundant natural resources and biodiversity and is charged for their preservation (Jabbour et al., 2018).
+On the other hand, both countries have less mention of encouraging responsible consumption, reducing water and energy consumption, reducing pollutant emissions, and initiatives for 3R products and packaging.
+It is also observed that the preservation of biodiversity is more intensely perceived in Brazil than in Italy, which is natural, given that Brazil is well known globally for its abundant natural resources and biodiversity and is charged for their preservation (Jabbour et al., 2018).